espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 - ``COMPONENT_PATH``: The component directory.
 Evaluates to the absolute path of the directory containing ``component.mk``.
 The component path cannot contain spaces.
 This is the same as the ``CMAKE_CURRENT_SOURCE_DIR`` variable.
 - ``COMPONENT_NAME``: Name of the component.
 Same as the name of the component directory.
+- ``COMPONENT_TARGET``: Name of the library target created internally by the build system for the component.

 The following variables are set at the project level, but available for use in component CMakeLists: